julijan/structured/README.md

 - `query(componentName: string, recursive: boolean = true): Array<ClientComponent>` - return all components with given name found within this component, if `recursive = false`, only direct children are considered
 - `ref<T>(refName: string): T` - get a HTMLElement or ClientComponent that has attribute `ref="[refName]"`
 - `arrayRef<T>(refName: string): Array<T>` - get an array of HTMLElement or ClientComponent that have attribute `array:ref="[refName]"`
-- `add(appendTo: HTMLElement, componentName: string, data?: LooseObject)` - add `componentName` component to `appendTo` element, optionally passing `data` to the component when it's being rendered
+- `add(appendTo: HTMLElement, componentName: string, data?: LooseObject): Promise<ClientComponent | null>` - add `componentName` component to `appendTo` element, optionally passing `data` to the component when it's being rendered.
+Returns a promise that resolves with added ClientComponent or null if something went wrong
+- `redraw(data?: LooseObject): Promise<void>` - redraw the component, optionally provide data which will be available server side

 ## Good to know
 - [Using CSS frameworks](#css-frameworks)